 In 2013, the Company became the exclusive marketing partner of Fuji-SPS, the leading manufacturer of SPS equipment.
 This relationship places Cal Nano as exclusive Technical and Marketing Partner in North America.
 To complement the existing equipment at Cal Nano, larger production scale equipment is being evaluated as customers for potential production products are being developed by Cal Nano, its partners, and collaborators.
+Cal Nano has recently completed a working proto-type for one of these Customers.

-The Company has successfully installed several new SPS systems in the U.S., Mexico and Canada for which it received commission and services revenue and has another installation scheduled in the current quarter in Canada.
+The Company has successfully installed several new SPS systems in the U.S., Mexico and Canada for which it received commission and services revenue.